generate/generate/support/docs/generators.md

 ## Resolving generators

-Generaters can be published to npm and installed globally or locally.
+Generators can be published to npm and installed globally or locally.
 But you there is no requirement that generators must be published.
 You can also create custom generators and register them using the [.register](#register) or [.generator](#generator) methods.

 This provides a great deal of flexibility, but it also means that we need a strategy for _finding generators_ when `generate` is run from the command line.